bg0jr/RaynMaker.Cube/docs/Backlog.md

-- select a case and show a bar chart
+- have a store
+  - get cases from store
+  - get case data from store